Backward stochastic variational inequalities on random interval: Introduction

 We mention that, since $\tau$ is a stopping time, the presence of the process $A$ is justified by the possible applications of equation (\ref{GBSVI 1}) in proving probabilistic interpretation for the solution of elliptic multivalued partial differential equations with Neumann boundary conditions on a domain from $\mathbb{R}^{d}$.
-The stochastic approach of the existence problem for finite dimensional multivalued parabolic PDEs, was considered by L. Maticiuc and A. R\u{a}\c{s}canu in \cite{ma-ra/10}.
-On the other hand, infinite dimensional generalization for parabolic PDEs (namely nonlinear Kolmogorov equations) was treated by M. Fuhrman and G. Tessitore in \cite{fu-te/02} and the corresponding nonlinear elliptic equations, i.e. nonlinear stationary Kolmogorov equations, in \cite{fu-te/04}.
-The next step and the subject of a forthcoming paper is the study of the infinite dimensional (parabolic and elliptic) Kolmogorov equations with state constraints.
+The stochastic approach of the existence problem for finite dimensional multivalued parabolic PDEs, was considered by Maticiuc and R\u{a}\c{s}canu \cite{ma-ra/10}.

-Concerning the assumption (\ref{local bound}), we recall that, in the case of finite dimensional BSDE, E. Pardoux in \cite{pa/99} has used a similar condition, in order to prove the existence of a solution in $L^{2}$.
-His result was generalized by Ph.
-Briand, B. Deylon, Y. Hu, E. Pardoux, L. Stoica in \cite{br-de-hu-pa/03}, where it is proved the existence in $L^{p}$ of the solution for BSDEs considered both with fixed and random terminal time.
-We mention that the assumptions from our paper are, broadly speaking, similar to those of \cite{br-de-hu-pa/03}.$ $
+Concerning assumption (\ref{local bound}), we recall that, in the case of finite dimensional BSDE, Pardoux \cite{pa/99} has used a similar condition, in order to prove the existence of a solution in $L^{2}$.
+His result was generalized by Briand, Delyon, Hu, Pardoux and Stoica \cite{br-de-hu-pa/03}, where it is proved the existence in $L^{p}$ of the solution for BSDEs considered both with fixed and random terminal time.
+We mention that the assumptions from our paper are, broadly speaking, similar to those of Briand, Delyon, Hu, Pardoux and Stoica \cite{br-de-hu-pa/03}.

-The article is organized as follows: in the next Section a brief summary of infinite dimensional stochastic integral and the assumptions are given.
-Section 3 is devoted to the proof of the existence and uniqueness of a strong solution for (\ref{GBSVI 2}).
-In the fourth section it is introduced a new type of solution (called variational weak solution) and it is also proved the existence and uniqueness result.
-In Section 4 are obtained, as applications, the existence of the solution for various type of backward stochastic partial differential equations with boundary conditions.
-The Appendix contains, following \cite{pa-ra/11}, some results useful throughout the paper.
+The article is organized as follows: in the next section a brief summary of infinite dimensional stochastic integral and the assumptions are given.
+Section \ref{sec3} is devoted to the proof of the existence and uniqueness of a strong solution for (\ref{GBSVI 2}).
+In the Section \ref{weak form}, is a new type of solution (called variational weak solution) and it is also proves the existence and uniqueness result.
+In Section \ref{weak form} are obtained, as applications, the existence of the solution for various type of backward stochastic partial differential equations with boundary conditions.
+The \hyperref[app]{Appendix} contains, following Pardoux and R\u{a}\c{s}canu \cite{pa-ra/13}, some results useful throughout the paper.